department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-three-strategy-doc.md

 - Second break
 - Demo creating and managing pull requests in Github

-## Strategy Meeting Part I: Discovery
+## Strategy Workshop Part I: Discovery

 These goals and top-level sections are items we would want to discuss with the onboarding team.
 We want to discover as much as we can through question and answer sessions.
 By the end of the day, we should be writing tickets so the project team can get started with a clear set of next steps.